-of people with Hemophilia around the world still receive inadequate treatment or have no access to treatment
+of people with hemophilia worldwide still receive inadequate treatment or have no access to treatment

-treatment costs encompasses per patient per year, including indirect costs
+of treatment costs per patient per year, including indirect costs

 Hemophilia is caused by an inherited genetic mutation that affects clotting factors.
 Coagulation is a complex process that involves several proteins and clotting factors that activate in chain.
 The coagulation factors VIII for hemophilia A and IX for hemophilia B are suppressed or made dysfunctional by the hemophilia gene mutation.

 Hemophilia mainly affects men because it is inherited on the X chromosome.
 Since men have only one copy of the X chromosome, they are systematically affected if they inherit a mutated gene.
 Women, on the other hand, have two X chromosomes and only become ill if both X chromosomes are affected, which makes it a very rare case.